-In September 2019, the FDA approved weight-based sofosbuvir plus ribavirin (see Table 4) for treatment-naive or interferon-experienced (± ribavirin) children aged ≥3 years with genotype 2 or 3, without cirrhosis or with compensated cirrhosis (Child-Pugh A).
-A 12-week course is recommended for patients with genotype 2; 24 weeks is recommended for those with genotype 3.
-The registration trial conducted in children aged 3 to <11 years demonstrated an SVR12 of 98% (Rosenthal, 2020).
-The use of sofosbuvir plus ribavirin is further supported from clinical trials conducted among adolescents (Wirth, 2017) and adults with genotype 2 or 3 infection (Sulkowski, 2014); (Zeuzem, 2014a); (Jacobson, 2013); (Lawitz, 2013).
+In September 2019, the FDA approved weight-based sofosbuvir plus ribavirin (see Table 4) for treatment-naive or interferon-experienced (\pm ribavirin) children aged \geq 3 years with genotype 2 or 3, without cirrhosis or with compensated cirrhosis (Child-Pugh A).
+This regimen is no longer favored because pangenotypic ribavirin-free treatments are now available for children as young as 3 years of age.